segmentio/conf/README.md

 which is a common approach used by CLI tools.

-- **Supporting multiple sources**, because passing values through the command line is not always the best appraoch, programs may need to receive their configuration from files, environment variables, secret stores, or other network locations.
+- **Supporting multiple sources**, because passing values through the command line is not always the best approach, programs may need to receive their configuration from files, environment variables, secret stores, or other network locations.